Phinda Private Game Reserve, KwaZulu-Natal

 Guests can join game drives in open safari vehicles driven by experienced rangers and Zulu trackers, as well as optional activities on the water, in the air and on the beach.
 The area around Phinda boasts 380 bird species, while the marine diversity off the nearby coast of diving mecca Sodwana rivals Australia's Great Barrier Reef.

 The award-winning Phinda Private Game Reserve is rated as one of the most exclusive luxury destinations in the country.
-It offers 6 lodges designed to capture a the beauty of the surroundings.
+It offers six lodges, each designed to capture the beauty of its surroundings.

 Travel tips & Planning info